PharaohTools/ptconfigure/README.md

 with an Operating System agnostic method of ensuring environment stability.

 This tool is for provisioning software and configurations to your boxes.
-You can set up complex provisions to your systems with one or two PHP files, or quickly set up cloud friendly deployment patterns.
+You can set up complex provisions to your systems with one or two PHP files, or our friendly DSL.

-PTConfigure is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
-Feel free to submit us pull requests.

 This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated Deployment, Build and Release Management and more, all implemented in code, and all in PHP.

-Its easy to write modules for any Operating System but we've begun with Ubuntu and adding more as soon as possible.
-Currently, all of the Modules work on Ubuntu 12+, most on Centos and Windows.
+## Quick Examples

+# Create a Pharaoh Environment in your Papyrusfile to store servers in
+ptconfigure envconfig -yg --env=website --tmp-dir=/tmp/ --no-manual-servers --add-single-environment
+# Create server/s on Digital Ocean {Change the box-amount}
+ptconfigure boxify box-ensure -yg --env=website --provider-name=DigitalOceanV2 --box-amount=2 --image-id=17154032 \
+  --region-id=lon1 --size-id=512mb --server-prefix="" --box-user-name=root --private-ssh-key-path=KS::id_rsa \
+  --wait-for-box-info --wait-until-active --ssh-key-name={Your Key Name on Digital Ocean} --networks=default
+# Ping the Server
+ptconfigure ping once -yg --env=website
+# SSH in to the Server
+ptconfigure invoke cli -yg --env=website --driver=seclib

 ## Installation

 First you'll need to install Git and PHP5.
 If you don't have either, google them - they're easy to install.
 To install ptconfigure cli on your On your Mac, Linux or Unix Machine silently do the following:

 git clone https://github.com/PharaohTools/ptconfigure.git && sudo php ptconfigure/install-silent